mono/website/README.md

 This repository contains the files used for generating the Mono website at http://www.mono-project.com.

 The site uses Jekyll (http://jekyllrb.com), a static site generator.
 GitHub Pages, where the site is hosted, natively supports Jekyll so every time someone pushes to this repository, the website will be built and updated.
+For hosting it yourself, see [Setting up a local copy of the website](#setting-up-a-local-copy-of-the-website).

 Contributing to the website
 ---------------------------